dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 In the provided script, you'll notice that we've replaced the original CANISTERS line to match the name of your own canister, which in this case is icp_rust_boilerplate_backend.

-For example, if your canister is named test_rust_boilerplate, you should change the line
+For example, if your canister is named test_rust_boilerplate, you should change the line:
 ```
 CANISTERS=icp_rust_boilerplate_backend
 ```
-to the name of your own canister which in the case of this tutorial will be
+to the name of your own canister which in the case of this tutorial will be:
 ```
 CANISTERS=test_rust_boilerplate_backend
 ```